root-project/web/manual/python/index.md

 ROOT provides an interface to Python, which is enabled via a set of bindings called PyROOT.<br>
 PyROOT is enabled by default in ROOT.

-For using PyROOT a Python version > 2.2 is required.<br>
+For using PyROOT, a Python version > 2.2 is required.<br>
-The top level Python module `ROOT.py` is located in $ROOTSYS/lib.
-The ROOT.py module imports the `libPyROOT.so` ROOT extension module and performs an initialization similar to ROOT.
+The top level Python module `ROOT.py` is located in `$ROOTSYS/lib`.
+The `ROOT.py` module imports the `libPyROOT.so` ROOT extension module and performs an initialization similar to ROOT.

 > **Tutorials**
 >
 > PyROOT tutorials are available at → [https://root.cern/doc/master/group__tutorial__pyroot.html](https://root.cern/doc/master/group__tutorial__pyroot.html)

-## Running PyROOT from Python interpreter
+## Running PyROOT from the Python interpreter

 Ensure that the Python command is executed where the `libPyROOT.so` ROOT extension module is located.
 This is the main entry point for any Python script using the ROOT classes.